Rose the Hat

 Rose the Hat is a fictional character created by American writer Stephen King.
-She is the primary antagonist in his 2013 novel Doctor Sleep and in the 2019 film of the same name.
-She is portrayed by Swedish actress Rebecca Ferguson.
+She is the primary antagonist in his 2013 novel Doctor Sleep and in the 2019 film of the same name, in which she is played by Swedish actress Rebecca Ferguson.

 Character arc

 She is the authoritarian leader of a nomadic group of nearly-immortal psychic vampires known as the "True Knot" who feed on children with psychic abilities.
 They hunt for children because, as Rose explains to Danny Torrance in the film's final act, "the steam becomes corrupted as people grow up".
 Commenting on Rose's personality, says Ferguson, "She's so sexual and predatory and loving and caring and she has all the elements of what a human being has that has all the elements of a zest for life.
 And that mixed with a fucking great sense of style, let's call a spade a spade, it's very liberating, getting all of these aspects in one character."